Daniel J. Frey

 How many of us are willing to kill for a belief?

-In our nation, many believe that they have the right to own guns and to kill whom they want when they want for their own reasons.
+In our nation, many believe that they have the right to own guns and to kill whom they want when they want for their reasons.

 Discrimination is a kind of casual death sentence upon the victim who is never given a real chance to thrive.